Sapuria: Present circumstances

 There are now two distinct sub-groups among the Sapuria, those who still practice their traditional occupation of snake charming, and a small minority who are now cultivators.
-Both these groups intermarry, but the community as a whole is endogamous..
+Both these groups intermarry, but the community as a whole is endogamous.
 Many Sapuria are still nomadic, and are often employed by local peasants as snake catchers.
-There encampments are usually found at the end of villages.
+Their encampments are usually found at the end of villages.
 The community has a fairly strong caste panchayat, that enforces communal rules and resolves intra-community disputes.